Copyright © 2004-2010 DogStar Kennel

 When out packing with animals what you carry is usually decided upon where you are going and how long you will be staying.
 Of course if you are camping you will need many more items then if you were just going out for a lunch trip.
 There are some items however that you should always take with you.

-I have backpacked with dogs (both the dogs and I wore packs), goats, llamas, horses, our donkeys and of course my wonderful husband who always made the trips lot of fun.
+I have backpacked with dogs, goats, llamas, horses, our donkeys (both the animals and I each wore packs) and of course my wonderful husband who always made the trips lot of fun.
+Each one wearing their own pack.

 What I carry in my Panniers